SAP-samples/cloud-objectstore-java-sample/README.md

      Enter username, password, org and space when prompted to.
 For more information on the same refer [link](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/75125ef1e60e490e91eb58fe48c0f9e7.html#loio4ef907afb1254e8286882a2bdef0edf4).

-  2. Create the Cloud Foundry ObjectStore Service Instance
+  2. Create the Cloud Foundry Object Store Service Instance

      - To run the application on AWS landscape, create a service by executing the below command: